scaleoutsean/awesome-solidfire/README.md

 ### Date and Time in SolidFire API

-- The SolidFire API works with UTC date and time based on [ISO8601](https://en.wikipedia.org/wiki/ISO_8601).
-Python users may want to check out [pyiso8601](https://github.com/micktwomey/pyiso8601).
+- The SolidFire API uses the [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) formatted UTC clock.

 ## Questions and Answers